📝 Recipe development & new dishes · ⏱️ 3 min read

 Which ingredients offer the biggest savings

-Not all ingredients are equally interesting to replace.
+Not all ingredients are worth replacing.
 Focus on these categories for maximum impact:

 • Meat and fish: Often 40-60% of your ingredient costs